Dentistry at Petaluma Veterinary Hospital

+Pets have dental diseases and problems just like people do.
 According to the American Veterinary Dental Society, more than 80% of dogs and 70% of cats suffer from dental disease by age three.
-This makes dental or periodontal disease the most frequently diagnosed health problem in pets today.
-Luckily, you can easily avoid becoming a part of this statistic by scheduling regular pet dental appointments at Petaluma Veterinary Hospital.
+This makes periodontal disease the most frequently diagnosed health problem in pets today.

-Pet dental appointments can be affordable and hassle free if you schedule them with your annual vet examination appointment.
-This can prevent you from having to spend money on expensive veterinary dental care down the line that may become necessary due to poor dental health.
+Pet dental appointments can be more affordable and convenient if you schedule them with your annual vet examination appointment.
+This can help avoid spending money on expensive dental care down the line that may become necessary due to poor dental health.

 - Bad breath